equinor/ert/docs/theory/ensemble_based_methods.rst

 .. figure:: images/bpr.jpg
    :scale: 20%

-   Ensemble plots before and after model updating, for one succesfull updating and one updating which has gone wrong.
+   Ensemble plots before and after model updating, for one successful updating and one updating which has gone wrong.

-All the plots show simulations pressure in a cell as a function of time, with measurements.
+All the plots show simulations of pressure in a cell as a function of time, with measurements.
 Plots (1) and (3) show simulations before the model updating (i.e. the *prior*) and plots (2) and (4) show the plots after the update process (the *posterior*).
 The dashed vertical line is meant to illustrate the change from history to prediction.

 The left case with plots (1) and (2) is a successful history matching project.
-The simulations from the posterior distribution are centered around the observed values, and the spread, i.e., the uncertainty, is of the same order of magnitude as the observation uncertainty.
+The simulations from the posterior distribution are centered around the observed values, and the spread, i.e., the uncertainty is of the same order of magnitude as the observation uncertainty.
 From this case, we can reasonably expect that predictions will be unbiased with a reasonable estimate of the uncertainty.